 Critics would say John Lennon/Plastic Ono Band is the best of the first solo albums because of its raw emotional lyrics, but it doesn’t have close to the number of Beatles-ready songs as Harrison’s.
 Highlights include: “My Sweet Lord” (#1), “What Is Life” (#10), “Beware Of Darkness”, “If Not For You”, “Isn’t It A Pity”, “All Things Must Pass”, “Behind That Locked Door” and more.
 If George had issued the best songs on a single record, All Things Must Pass would probably be even more recognized as the great album it is…the crown jewel of George Harrison’s solo career.

-The public certainly liked it.
-The album topped the Billboard chart for 7 weeks in 1971 (released in November of 1970).
-Sales figures are hard to nail down, because of U.S. Sales, World Sales, Multi-Disc Sales, or just plain wrong information, but All Things Must Pass and Band On The Run are the two top-selling solo Beatles albums.
+The public certainly liked the album.
+It topped the Billboard chart for 7 weeks in 1971 (released in November of 1970).
+Sales figures are hard to nail down, because of U.S. Sales, World Sales, Multi-Disc Sales, or just plain wrong information, but All Things Must Pass and McCartney’s 1973 Band On The Run are the two top-selling solo Beatles albums.
+Good choices.

 George also helped out Ringo Starr.
 He co-wrote “It Don’t Come Easy”, and produced the recording.
 It was Ringo’s first big hit (#4) in 1971.